-1) Each gate must be judged by two Judges using video feeds from cameras placed at the required angle and height to the gates at each end.
-These camera feeds will be recorded and displayed on a monitor and taped.
+1) Each gate must be judged by two Judges.
 Each Judge will independently call the entrance gate by observing the monitor.
 In this case, only the tower Judges determine the gate call.
 If one or both Judges did not observe the entrance gate, then the Judge will replay the video to make the call.
-If both Judges disagree the Chief Judge or an appointed Judge will cast the deciding vote.
+If the gate Judges disagree on a call the Chief Judge or an appointed Judge will cast the deciding vote.
 A gate can be reviewed, as described above, for a maximum of 2 times, then the call must be made.
 The exit gate will be viewed directly but the video may be used by one or both Judges to resolve any questions.
-In an 8 buoys slalom course the exit gate will be viewed directly but the boat video may be used by one or both Judges to resolve any questions.
+In an 8 buoys slalom course the exit gate will be viewed directly.